 Those with small children may want to take the following precautions, recommends Howard Appelbaum, owner of NYC-based BabyProofersPlus:

 - Install some type of covering on all open surfaces of the railing so children can't climb through (plexiglass is popular).

 - Never leave chairs, tables, or planters near the ledge where a child can climb up on them.

 - Never allow young children outside unaccompanied by an adult.

 - When an adult isn't present, keep the door leading out to the terrace locked.
 If there's a key, keep it hidden.

-Bed, Bath & Beyond -- With three locations throughout Manhattan and one in Elmhurst, Queens, they have various styles of chairs and tables, many of which are inexpensively priced.
+Bed, Bath & Beyond: These megastores are eveywhere, and have various styles of chairs and tables, many of which are inexpensively priced.

-Home Depot -- From outdoor furniture and plants to grills, Home Depot--which has two stores in Manhattan -- offers a wide selection at good prices, plus home delivery and installation is available.
+Home Depot: From outdoor furniture and plants to grills, Home Depot offers a wide selection at good prices, plus home delivery and installation is available.